Zomis/FactorioMods/README.md

 Several mods for the Factorio game, each mod is described below.

+## Contributing

+- Pull requests are welcome!
+- There's no need to update the version number, my Jenkinsfile takes care of that automatically when I release a new mod.

+# List of mods (non-exhaustive)

 ## [Visual Signals](https://mods.factorio.com/mods/zomis/visual-signals) (GUI Signal Display)

 Allows players to keep track of circuit networks in the GUI at any time.